Ewoskyx/leaderboard/README.md

 ![screenshot](./lb-1.PNG)<br />

-Additional description about the project and its features.
+Additional description of the project and its features.
+Microverse project series: A leaderboard to set some scores of the players and display the standings.

 ## Built With